nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Adding a musician with only compulsory fields

    1. Test case: `add n/Hans Leonhart p/98765432 e/hansl@music.com`
-        **Expected:** New Musician is added to the Musician List with the details
+        **Expected:** New Musician is added to the Musician List with the details.

 2. Adding a musician with missing fields
     1. Test case: `add n/Heon Land e/Heonland@music.com`